-Due to COVID-19 all children will be required to complete a health screening prior to being admitted to the program each day.
 Children exhibiting any signs of illness will not be permitted to attend.
-KCI asks for your cooperation to help assure that children have a happy and healthy school experience.
+KCI asks for your cooperation to help ensure that children have a happy and healthy school experience.
 It is important to make sure that children are feeling well when leaving for school in the morning.